soudy/qsy/README.md

 | CRz      | `crz(angle) control, target`     |
 | Toffoli  | `ccx controlA, controlB, target` |

-**Note**: The operations CNOT, H, S, X, Z and CZ can be efficiently simulated with the CHP back-end.
-Using any other operations with the CHP back-end will result in an error.

 #### Registers
 Defining a quantum register is done with the `qreg` operation.
 The instruction
 ```asm